Xacheri/CSICustomAssemblyReference/README.md

-# CNH Custom Assembly Reference Guide
+# Custom Assembly Reference Guide

 The purpose of this repository is to provide a guide and reference for developing Infor Syteline Custom Assemblies/IDO Extension Classes.
 This includes both instructional markdown documents as well as C# utility classes that you can use while developing Custom Assemblies.